Torres-ssf/react-bookstore/README.md

 This project is one of the Main React and Redux curriculum projects at [Microverse](https://https://www.microverse.org/) - @microverseinc

 The objective is to create a simple bookstore app using React and Redux.
 This application is integrated with an external API.
 The API was created with Rails and it's hosted on heroku.
-All changes made in this demo app are being reflected live in the API.
+All changes made in this app are being saved in the external API.
 The app features includes:

 - Create books.
 - Edit book.